Sky Broadband Review: Overview

 We did not like that after the contract is over, Sky will move your package onto a much higher plan, this is not ideal and can be very frustrating for customers that may not keep up to date with their contract.

 As mentioned we definitely recommend placing your postcode in the Sky broadband availability checker to be sure that you are eligible for their deals.

-Also the fact that their speeds are very limited, with the maximum speeds provided by Sky being 63MB, so if your serious about gaming or work from home you will want to check out our EE and Virgin Home Broadband review.
+Also, the fact that their speeds are very limited, with the maximum speeds provided by Sky being 63MB, so if you’re serious about gaming or work from home you will want to check out our EE and Virgin Home Broadband review.